Opinion | D.C.’s homicide crisis isn’t just about guns. It’s about why people are willing to kill.

 Standing in front of the Broad Branch Market and looking at children playing across the street at Lafayette Elementary School, I wondered: What do they know about guns and violence?

 When will they first see a gun?
-When will they first hear gunfire, and police sirens racing through their streets?
+When will they first hear gunfire and police sirens racing through their streets?
 Have they ever seen their brother, father, a classmate laid out in a coffin, and know it was a gun that put them there?

 When will they decide they had better get their own hands on one because . . . because . . . ?